ship-public/ship-circleci-orb/README.md

 CircleCI doesn't support "organization-wide" plugins, and so you'll need to add Ship support explicitly to each of your organization's workflows.
 Fortunately it's not too hard to do so.

-1. First you'll need to put the API key from the prerequisites in an environment variable.
+1. First you'll need to put the API key from the prerequisites in an environment variable (`SHIP_API_KEY`).
 We recommend that you put it in an [organization-wide _Context_](https://circleci.com/docs/2.0/contexts/), but alternatively you can put it in your [project-specific settings](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).